scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 05. 17.
+2024

+@0130
+	- after removal in <FullList> remove selected items from dataList, empty out selected
+	- after closing <FullList>, update <Macros> page with new group.posts
+		- use groupPosts api function to update posts, also update post amount
+	- remove 'users engaged' for bookmarks
+	- functionality for removeAll
+	- implement <Log> if mode is 'view'

+@1235 need to adjust groups route for posts/removePost to accomdate multiple ids

 ### 05. 16.
 2024
 @1555
 to do next:
-	- remove # needs to count how many items in dataList are selected
-		- could make a use effect to count it everytime dataList changes
+	- remove # needs to count how many items in dataList are selected ✅ could make a use effect to count it everytime dataList changes
-	- functionality for remove # and removeAll
+	- functionality for remove # ✅
 	- implement <Log> if mode is 'view'

 Might have to come up with new way of seeing user's entire log on their page,